graphql/graphiql/packages/graphiql/README.md

 ## Demos

-We have a few demos of `master` branch via the default netlify build (the same URL paths apply to deploy previews on PRs):
+We have a few demos of `main` branch via the default netlify build (the same URL paths apply to deploy previews on PRs):

 1. [`graphiql.min.js` demo](https://graphiql-test.netlify.com/) - the min.js bundle for the current ref
 2. [`graphiql.js` demo](https://graphiql-test.netlify.com/dev) - development build is nice for react inspector, debugging, etc